apache/beam/website/www/site/content/en/documentation/transforms/java/elementwise/kvswap.md

 ## Related transforms
 * [Keys](/documentation/transforms/java/elementwise/keys) for extracting the key of each component.
 * [Values](/documentation/transforms/java/elementwise/values) for extracting the value of each element.
+* [WithKeys](/documentation/transforms/java/elementwise/withkeys) for adding a key to each element.